-Most people go through their entire lives without ever setting eyes on real bighorn sheep.
-If you are planning a visit to Wyoming, though, you’ll be in the unique position to see a large number of them at once.
+Most people go their entire lives without ever setting eyes on real bighorn sheep.
+Back in the earliest days of the “wild west,” bighorn sheep roamed the plains of the western United States.
+While their numbers have dwindled since then, they are still thriving in this corner of Wyoming; as few animals capture the spirit and majesty of the state quite like this.
 Dubois, which is located in the northwestern portion of the massive state, is also home to one of the largest herds of Rocky Mountain bighorn sheep.
 Better still, the National Bighorn Sheep Interpretive Center can be be found there.
 If you have a hankering to learn more about these incredible animals, then, a visit to northwestern Wyoming is definitely in order.

 About the Dubois Area

 The Dubois region was first settled around the year 1866.
 From that point forward, many explorers passed through this part of Wyoming, which is known as the Upper Wind River Valley.
 The nickname for this valley is “Valley of the Warm Winds,” mostly because heavy snowfall doesn’t generally occur in the lower elevations.
 This is an important fact, since it often drives bighorn sheep down from higher elevations where they can be seen more easily.
 Many different forms of wildlife can be found in the Upper Wind River Valley, but Rocky Mountain bighorn sheep have to be the most famous of them all.

 The Whiskey Mountain Herd